The 2021 Festival will take place from Wednesday 24 March to Sunday 18 April 2021.

 More information about these competitions can be found on their websites.

 To be approved as an overseas artist, you need to submit an Expression of Interest to the Festival Director.
-This process for 2020 is now open and you can download a EOI Form here.
+Expressions of Interest for the 2021 Festival are yet to open.

 As above, submit information about yourself and your show.
 Particularly important is information about any upcoming performances, as the Festival is highly unlikely to produce an artist the Director has not seen live.